 - Pay off your debt.
-Try to get rid of the debt on your cards.
+Try to manage your debt.

 - Pay your bills on time.
 Late payments do not a happy credit score make.
 Use calendars, phone alerts, or whatever it takes to make sure that you keep up with all of your payments.